 So don’t make one of the simplest mistakes so many others do and plan every aspect of your trip down to the last detail.
 Sure, having a rough plan, a vague route in mind is a good idea, a necessity even, but leave a lot of room for some flexibility and spontaneity in there too.
 The more rigid your plans, the more stressed your trip will be and the more you may miss out on.

-This is one of the most fundamental mistakes most first time backpackers make, trying to cram too many countries into a tight schedule or too many things into a tight itinerary.
+This is one of the most fundamental mistakes most first time backpackers make, trying to cram too many countries into a tight schedule or too many sites and attractions into a tight itinerary.
 I can understand the urge to want to see as much as possible in the relatively little time you have, but it is a mistake.
 Two days here, three days there, one day somewhere else, it doesn’t work in the long run.
-You will get burned out very quickly and you will end up missing more than you see.
+You will get burnt out very quickly and you will end up missing more than you see.

-It isn’t possible to see a country in a few days or a week and move on to the next one, not if you actually want to see any of the country anyway, and likewise it just isn’t possible to do everything there is to do on a very short trip.
-It is much better to see one or two countries really well than it is to see a small glimpse of half a dozen, so allocate enough travel time for the countries and places you want to visit.
+It just isn’t possible to see an entire country in a few days or a week and move on to the next one, not if you actually want to see any of the country anyway, and likewise it just isn’t possible to do everything there is to do on a very short trip.
+It is much better to see one or two countries really well than it is to see a small glimpse of half a dozen.

 Just slow down, try and spend more time in one place, get beyond the superficial and really discover some of the country you are visiting.